 One Last Lesson for Me

 Another reading rule covered this week when reading was when we see two o’s together as in the words ‘cool,’ ‘pool,’ and ‘soon.’
-I tend to call these o’s “ooey o’s” simply because they tend to make the oo sound (like a long u sound, but without the quick y sound in front of it).
-Wouldn’t you know it?
-The word ‘wool’ was in the same story that I went over that rule in!
-Yep, you guessed it!
-There was a question about this also.
+I tend to call these o’s “

 I know I’ve recommended this resource in previous posts, but I will recommend it again.
-My absolute favorite resource to use when teaching reading is The Reading Strategies Book by Jennifer Serravallo.
+One resource I love to use when teaching reading is The Reading Strategies Book by Jennifer Serravallo.
 What I LOVE about this resource is that each and every page is a one-page lesson with exemplars.
 Each page also states the reading level that the lesson is ideal for.
 Units are divided into sections such as comprehension and fluency, then filled with those one-page lessons.
 It truly is awesome for anyone in a teaching role.

 How About You?

-Are there any words that you or your child have come across that seem to break all of the rules?
+Are there any words that you or your child have come across that seem to break all of the rules for teaching phonics?
 What are your favorite strategies for teaching kids to read?
 Have you had any hilarious moments on the reading front?
 Let me know in the comments below.